olu-fela/sprint4project_webapp/README.md

 - Modular design for easy extension and integration.

-## Technologies Used
+## Technologies and Packages Used
 This project leverages Python for its implementation and uses several libraries to streamline its functionality:
 - Python: The core language used to implement the project.
+- Pandas: For organizing and analyzing simulation data.
+- Streamlit: For building and sharing interactive web apps.
+- Altair: For creating interactive declarative visualizations.
+- Plotly Express: For quick and easy creation of interactive plots and charts.
 - NumPy: For random number generation and mathematical computations.
 - Matplotlib: To visualize simulation results (e.g., histograms, probability distributions).
-- Pandas: For organizing and analyzing simulation data.

 ## Installation and Setup
 To run the Random Event Simulator on your local machine, follow these steps: